facastagnini/atom-better-git-blame/README.md

 ## What is Stepsize?

 [Stepsize](http://bit.ly/1tvB1HC) is a startup based in London.
-We're developing a product that automatically documents agile teams' code by piecing together their data to maintain version controlled documentation.
+We're developing a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=Stepsize.tech-debt-tracker) that helps teams manage technical debt as a team.

 Check us out [here](http://bit.ly/1tvB1HC) or tweet at us [@StepsizeHQ](https://twitter.com/stepsizehq) 🙏